Local business data

 Apollo.io and ZoomInfo index corporate org charts.
 A local trucking company with 8 trucks in Memphis rarely shows up with a verified owner email in either database.
 The gap is real, and it costs sales teams weeks of manual research before a single outreach email goes out.

-Four methods exist for finding trucking owner contacts.
+Five methods exist for finding trucking owner contacts.
 Each one trades speed, accuracy, and cost differently.

 Method 1: Pre-built trucking databases